webplatform/docs/apis/webaudio/PannerNode/coneOuterAngle/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|A parameter for directional audio sources, this is an angle outside of which the volume will be reduced to a constant value of coneOuterGain.
+{{Summary_Section|A parameter for directional audio sources, this is an angle outside of which the volume will be reduced to a constant value of [[apis/webaudio/PannerNode/coneOuterGain|'''coneOuterGain''']].
 The default value is 360.}}
 {{API_Object_Property
 |Property_applies_to=apis/webaudio/PannerNode
 |Read_only=No